USS Oklahoma U.S. Navy Sailor buried 80 years later in Slidell

 This local hero from New Orleans with ties to Houma finally got a welcome home after 23 years of service in the Navy.

-Denise Bennett’s crying tears of joy now that here second cousin U.S. Navy sailor Clarence Thompson is now being buried at Southeast Louisiana Veterans Cemetery in Slidell.
+Denise Bennett’s crying tears of joy now that here second cousin Thompson is now being buried at Southeast Louisiana Veterans Cemetery in Slidell.

 This 80 years after he died during the attack on Pearl Harbor.

-For Denise whose grandfather was first cousin’s with Thompson, this brings closure to their family knowing their hero is home.
+For Bennett, whose grandfather was first cousins with Thompson, this brings closure to their family knowing their hero is home.

 “I do hope our country remembers it, the good our country does,” Bennett said.